arthurkushman/buildsqlx/README.md

 ## Inserts

-The query builder also provides an insert method for inserting records into the database table.
+The query builder also provides an `Insert` method for inserting records into the database table.
-The Insert/InsertBatch methods accept a structure (or slice of structs) of column names and values:
+The `Insert/InsertBatch` methods accept a structure (or slice of structs) of column names and values:

 ```go
 // insert without getting id